Convergence for noncommutative rational functions evaluated in random matrices: Preliminaries

 \begin{thm}[Theorem 3.3 (e) in \cite{CS05}] Let $1\leq k<d$ and suppose that the sets $\{x_1,\dots,x_k\}$ and $\{x_{k+1},\dots,x_d\}$ are freely independent, then

 \end{thm}

 Further, we recall from \cite[Corollary 6.4]{MSY19} that $\Delta(u)=d$ for every $d$-tuple $u$ of freely independent Haar unitary elements in $(\M,\tau)$.

-In the particular case of a $d$-tuple $x$ consisting of self-adjoint operators in $\M$, Corollary 4.6 in \cite{CS05} says that $d \geq \Delta(x) \geq \delta(x)$, where $\delta(x)$ denotes the so-called \emph{microstates free entropy dimension} which was introduced by Voiculescu in \cite[Definition 6.1]{Voi94}.
+In the particular case of a $d$-tuple $x$ consisting of self-adjoint operators in $\M$, Corollary 4.6 in \cite{CS05} says that $d \geq \Delta(x) \geq \delta(x)$, where $\delta(x)$ denotes the so-called \emph{microstates free entropy dimension} which Voiculescu introduced in \cite[Definition 6.1]{Voi94}.
 Now, if the $x_1,\dots,x_d$ are freely independent, then Proposition 6.4 in \cite{Voi94} tells us that

 where $\mu_{x_j}$ is the analytic distribution of the operator $x_j$ in the sense of Definition \ref{def:analytic_distribution}.
 We infer that $\Delta(x_1,\dots,x_d) = d$ if $x_1,\dots,x_d$ are self-adjoint, freely independent and their individual analytic distributions $\mu_{x_1},\dots,\mu_{x_d}$ are all non-atomic.
 For reference, we summarize these observations by the following corollary.